2022tgoel/blog/content/content/Notes/Biology/stat mech/Definitions.md

 $g'(\lambda) = f(x_1, x_2, .., x_n) = \sum_i x_i \frac{\partial f}{\partial x_i}$.

+Thus, $E = TS - pV + \mu N$

+Basically, the intuition you should be getting here is that there is no constant factor $C$ and that the derivatives have no dependence on $\lambda$ (that makes them intensive!)
 ## Important quantities

 Hemholtz free energy: $F = E - TS$